AllenNeuralDynamics/harp.device.pico-template/README.md

 > [!NOTE]
 > SIPE part numbers only encode hardware semantic version major number, so multiple minor/patch hardware releases may point to the same SIPE part number.

+> [!NOTE]
+> It is possible for a project to have PCBA variants--possibly with very different functionality.
+In this case, reserve a hardware major version range (>100 suggested) for this variant and treat it as a distinct hardware release (i.e: with all corresponding included hardware files).

 Each firmware release specifies:
 * firmware semantic version
 * compatible hardware (SIPE part number or part number range).